GoogleCloudPlatform/functions-framework-ruby/examples/sinatra/README.md

-# Echo function example
+# Sinatra Function Example

-This example incudes an HTTP function that uses Sinatra to handle the request.
+This example includes an HTTP function that uses Sinatra to handle the request.
 It demonstrates how to use a web framework to assist you with writing HTTP functions.

-Note that while the Functions Framework and Google Cloud Functions _can_ be used to serve large applications and heavyweight web frameworks such as Ruby On Rails, it is not designed for those cases.
-If you are interested in serverless hosting of your large application, we recommend considering Google Cloud Run or Google App Engine.
+While the Functions Framework and Google Cloud Functions _can_ be used to serve large applications using heavyweight web frameworks such as Ruby On Rails, they are not designed primarily for those cases.
+If you are interested in serverless hosting for your large application, we recommend considering Google Cloud Run or Google App Engine.

 ## About the example